 My standard monkey bread recipe that everyone knows is a bit of a cheat because I use biscuit dough from a tube.
 My poor readers outside the US don't even know what that is!
 I personally don't like the way that tubed biscuit dough tastes, and opening that pressurized package nearly gives me a heart attack every time, but you can't argue with the fact that it's ridiculously easy.
 Making homemade apple fritter monkey bread with homemade dough is definitely not the easiest recipe in the world, but if you love to bake or are just in the mood to bake, you'll love it!

-How to make apple filling for apple fritter monkey bread:
+How to make apple filling:

 I had two options: use cut apples or applesauce.
 The decision on which one to use was actually quite simple for me.
 I figured that if I used chunks of apples, they likely wouldn't stick to the pull apart bites of the monkey bread, no matter how sticky sweet and ooey gooey they were.
 I knew that if I cooked down my homemade applesauce with a bit of sugar and spice and everything nice, it would add intense apple flavor to my monkey bread.